habibmy/habibmy.github.io/README.md

 # How to use

 1. Fork this repo
-2. Open Repo setting -> Secrets and variables -> Actions.
-3. Open Variable tab and add a new repository varible.
-4. With name REACT_APP_GITHUB_USERNAME and value your_github_username.
+2. Use name of the repo as <username>.github.io

 # How to deploy

-1. Go to your repo settings
+1. Go to your <username>.github.io repo.
+2. Open repo settings.
-2. Scroll down to the GitHub Pages section
+3. Scroll down to the GitHub Pages section
-3. Select the gh-pages branch
+4. Select the gh-pages branch
-4. Click save
+5. Click save